Zeninari/Simple-TCU-Presence-Maker/README.md

 # TCU Status Presence Maker

-⚠️ **IMPORTANT:**  This application bundles Tesseract OCR, which is licensed under Apache License 2.0.
-The original LICENSE file is included in this distribution.

-The program does not interact with the game directly, it only reads your screen to determine your location.
+⚠️ **IMPORTANT:** The program does not interact with the game directly, it only reads your screen to determine your location.
 **REQUIRES THE OG HUD TO FUNCTION**

 ## Overview